 What factors contribute to the likelihood of sexual assault?

 Research has shown that alcohol use and sexual violence are associated.
 Make every effort to watch out for friends and plan interventions to take action if need be–be proactive and do not be a bystander to sexual misconduct.
-For more information about how you or your student organization can get involved in eliminating sexual misconduct in our community, contact student advocate Lori LeBlanc at (318) 357-5570, email@example.com, or 308 Student Union.
+For more information about how you or your student organization can get involved in eliminating sexual misconduct in our community, contact student advocate Kim Johnson Liner at (318) 357-5570, email@example.com or visit 308 Friedman Student Union during office hours.

 What if a student discloses to Faculty or Staff?

 As a responsible employee per Title IX related law, faculty and staff must report the disclosure to the Title IX Coordinator.
 Please feel free to call the Title IX Coordinator or Student Advocate for assistance immediately.
-Additionally, please download this pamphlet to give to the student: NSU: Not Alone—Committed to Advocating for Students Who Have Experienced Sexual Assault or Sexual Harassment
+Additionally, please download the What to Report Guide for Faculty and the NSU: Not Alone Brochure to give to the student.

 What is the role of the Title IX Coordinator?